CodeChron/fullstack-js-with-meteor-react-docs/delete_a_note.md

 Next, let's add the ability to delete a note.

-## Add an Icon Button component
-We're going to need a button with a delete icon that accepts a click event.

 ## Link to an icon library

 We need access to a collection of icons for this and other UI controls.
 We'll use Google's [Material Design Icons](https://design.google.com/icons/).
 Here we will simply link to the icon font.
 However, for a production app, you should consider either storing the icons on your server or using a service such as [IcoMoon](https://icomoon.io/).